superfeedr/blog.superfeedr.com/_posts/2013-10-23-follow-buttons-logged-out-users.markdown

 author_email_md5: b30ce50678f0e934eaa6697425c59dd7
 ---

-bq.
-This article has been cross posted to other platforms, including [Svbtle](http://julien.svbtle.com/logged-out-users-follow-buttons).
+> This article has been cross posted to other platforms, including [Svbtle](http://julien.svbtle.com/logged-out-users-follow-buttons).

 Here is a new episode of my quest to understand and improve the [follow button pattern](http://julien.svbtle.com/follow-buttons-everywhere) on the web.